In Depth Baby Product Reviews Led by a Pediatrician

 Connecting the carrier to the base isn't too hard, but removing it is more challenging.
 You can tell it is connected when the back half slots go in place, and it is nice to have a visual reference point to go with the audible click.

 Removing the seat requires grasping and squeezing the handle until you feel it disengage.
-It isn't really ergonomic, and our tester experienced a pressure point in her palm while pressing down.
-A second tester with larger hands didn't share this problem.
-The back of the canopy tends to slide down and get in the way of the release handle as well.
-It isn't an impossible task, but is more arduous than most competition.
+It isn't ergonomic, and we experienced a pressure point on the palm while pressing down.
+The back of the canopy tends to slide down and get in the way of the release handle.
+It isn't an impossible task, but more arduous than most.

 peg perego primo viaggio 4-35 nido - the nido handle has dual release buttons on the back side of the...